ranedk/tuts/kotlin/kotlintuts/README.md

 )
 ```

-### Specialized Arrays of primitive types are provded by Kotlin
+### Specialized Arrays of primitive types are provided by Kotlin
 - IntArray
 - FloatArray
 - StringArray etc.